Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- North Carolina won nine games against the spread last season, while failing to cover 21 times.
+- The Tar Heels' record against the spread last season was 9-21-0.

-- North Carolina finished 17-5 in games it was listed as the moneyline favorite last season (winning 77.3% of those games).

-- The Tar Heels won all eight games they played as a moneyline favorite with odds of -750 or shorter.
+- North Carolina won all six games it played as a moneyline favorite with odds of -900 or shorter last year.

-- North Carolina has an implied moneyline win probability of 88.2% in this matchup.
+- The Tar Heels have an implied moneyline win probability of 90.0% in this game.

+- Northern Iowa covered 13 times in 29 matchups with a spread last year.

+- The Panthers played as an underdog of +575 or more once last season and lost that game.

 North Carolina vs. Northern Iowa Over/Under Stats